CPBridge/ct_body_composition/docs/training.md

 that the number of images in the validation will usually different to the number of images in the training set).

-`train_masks.py` -- An array the same shape as `train_images.npy`, where all spatial dimensions correspond to the `train_images.npy` array.
+`train_masks.npy` -- An array the same shape as `train_images.npy`, where all spatial dimensions correspond to the `train_images.npy` array.
 Each slice of the masks array is the segmentation mask for the same slice in the images array.
 The masks should have a `uint8` data type, and each pixel encodes the segmentation label of the corresponding pixel in the image array.
 A value of 0 denotes the background class, 1 denotes the 'muscle' class, 2 denotes the 'subcutaneous fat' class, and 3 denotes the 'visceral fat' class.
+If training a thoracic model with the `-t` flag, there will be no 'visceral fat' class, i.e. there will be only three classes (0, 1, 2) including the background.

-`val_masks.py` -- Mask array for the validation images in `val_images.npy`.
+`val_masks.npy` -- Mask array for the validation images in `val_images.npy`.
 Construction is otherwise identical to `train_masks.npy`.

 #### Training the Model